-When you work with my office, your story, your experience, will be validated, and you will be treated with the dignity and respect you deserve.
+When you work with my office, your story, your experience, will be validated, and never judged.
+You will be treated with the dignity and respect you deserve.
 Together, we will help you integrate the traumatic experience, providing you with a better sense of understanding and control over the experience.

 Over the last decade, I have worked with various individuals who have been victims of severe trauma.
 There is not a situation that I have not encountered.
 Working with clients from the Center for Survivors of Torture to the Veterans Administration, I have worked with a host of complex post-traumatic syndrome disorders and associated issues.

 I have also helped clients who have been victims of highly publicized crimes, shootings, natural disasters, and other severe tragedies.
 Often these clients not only had to deal with the impact of the original trauma, but they also had to withstand the ongoing ordeal of court proceedings and media inquiries that followed.